adityas129/blog/content/questions.md

 +++

-Questions that I struggle with/ponder often about to this day
+Questions that I struggle with/ponder often about.
+Some are profound, others more tactical.

 * How do I cultivate crystal-clear thinking?